corenova/kos/docs/benefits.md

 This means that you can introduce any additional *reactive* behavior into an operating environment at any time while it is **actively running**.
 Basically, it has *inherent* facility to self-modify its own system behavior.
+It's also an **intrinsically chaotic** system, where *unexpected* outputs are *observable* and *actionable* at any point in time.

 Using **KOS** you can design and implement
 [autonomic computing](https://en.wikipedia.org/wiki/Autonomic_Computing)
 systems that can manage itself without direct human intervention.
+The sole expectation is that it will *eventually* learn how to do the right thing.

 > Intelligence is the ability to adapt to change
 >